Fan Film, Fan Films

 hhsplash2

 It’s summertime—time to hang out and take it easy.
 Whether you’re going to the beach or tying up the bathroom after a dozen BBQ chili dogs, you’re gonna need something to read.
 Naturally, I recommend the only book on fan films, Homemade Hollywood: Fans Behind The Camera, by me.
-And just in case you don’t actually own it, here’s my present to you:
+And just in case you don’t actually own it, here’s the present:

 THE HARDWARE WARS CHAPTER FROM HOMEMADE HOLLYWOOD!